opencomputeproject/onie/docs/_sources/design-spec/powerpc_kernel.txt

 ONIE.
 For the QorIQ platform, the ``/localbus/nor`` node defines how the NOR flash is partitioned.

-For an ONIE system with a 32MB NOR flash, the partitioning looks like:
+For an ONIE system the partitioning looks like:

 ============   ===============   =======
 Region Label   Typical Size      Purpose
 ============   ===============   =======
-open           ~ 28MB            Leftover space for use by the operating system. onie           4MB               Space occupied by the ONIE kernel and ``initramfs``. uboot-env      64KB (1 sector)   Space occupied by the U-Boot environment variables. uboot          512KB             Space occupied by the U-Boot binary.
+open           ---               Leftover space for use by the operating system. diag           ---               Space occupied by hardware diagnostics [optional]. onie           4MB               Space occupied by the ONIE kernel and ``initramfs``. uboot-env      64KB (1 sector)   Space occupied by the U-Boot environment variables. uboot          512KB             Space occupied by the U-Boot binary.